-We want to announce that Ergo has successfully passed a security audit of certain (most critical) parts of the code.
-This time the audit was done by Jean-Philipee Aumasson (aka veorq, aumasson.jp/).
+Ergo has successfully passed a security audit of certain (most critical) parts of the code.
+The audit was performed by Jean-Philipee Aumasson (aka veorq, aumasson.jp/).

 The detailed report is below.
 Nothing critical is found.
 Comments on issues found: